 Where projects are at this later stage of development, we would also expect the evaluation component to have independence built in as far as possible and to employ appropriate strategies to minimise the risk of bias.
-This might mean publishing a protocol in advance of conducting the project, involving an independent evaluator to measure outcomes, or ensuring that the individuals measuring and comparing outcomes between intervention and comparison groups are blind to the treatment condition.
+This might mean publishing a protocol and statistical analysis plan in advance of conducting the project, involving an independent evaluator to measure outcomes, or ensuring that the individuals measuring and comparing outcomes between intervention and comparison groups are blind to the treatment condition.

-Where development and early evaluation projects are able to demonstrate all of the features identified (i.e. feasibility, evidence of promise and readiness for trial), they will be well placed to seek EEF funding for an RCT to test efficacy - i.e. whether the intervention can work under ideal / developer-led conditions in a number of schools / settings (usually 20 or more).
-In these instances, the Foundation envisages that it would support projects to help them put forward a compelling application to EEF.
+Where development and early evaluation projects are able to demonstrate all of the features identified (i.e. feasibility, evidence of promise and readiness for trial), they will be well placed to seek EEF funding for an RCT to test efficacy - i.e. whether the intervention can work under ideal / developer-led conditions in a number of settings or schools (usually 20 or more).
+In these instances, the Foundation envisages that it would support promising projects to present a compelling application to EEF.